-Although we are seeing some couples forgo the traditional wedding cake entirely in favor of unique alternatives, like towers of cheese and pie stations, most weddings in the U.S. still include a wedding cake.
-The cake, after all, is one of the most time-honored wedding traditions in existence, right up there with the dress, the venue, the ceremony, the flowers, etc. That said, figuring out what cake is right for you and your budget is no easy task when there are many factors that impact wedding cake pricing.
+In recent years, some couples are choosing to forego a traditional wedding cake in favor of unique alternatives, but most weddings in the U.S. still include the tradition of a wedding cake.
+The cake, after all, is one of the most time-honored wedding traditions in existence, alongside the wedding dress, the ceremony, and the bridal party.
+That being said, figuring out which cake is right for you and your budget is no easy task when there are many factors that impact wedding cake pricing.

 Meet the Expert

-Here, the full scoop on all the elements that play into cake pricing to help you figure out exactly what cake is right for your special day.
+Here, read the full scoop on all of the elements that play into cake pricing to help you figure out exactly what type of wedding cake is right for your special day.